Craft Luminary Oral Histories Listing (PDF)

 Neil and Mary Colmer

 Neil came to Berea College from Southeast Ohio in 1968 and was assigned to work in the weavery where he fell in love with the traditional patterns.
-Mary came to Berea from Ottawa, Ontario, Canada to attend the Christmas Dance school.
+Mary came to Berea from Ottawa, Ontario, Canada to attend the Christmas Country Dance school.
 They met at the dance and eventually married in 1977.
 Neil worked at Fort Boonesborough State Park and Churchill Weavers before opening a studio in Berea in 1984.
 Mary was a doll maker and learned to make corn shuck dolls from Jean Ritchie’s sister.
 To date she has made 11,779 corn shucks dolls.

 Neil and Mary talk about how they met and their life’s work together.
 They have had their shop open in Berea for more than 30 years and hope to retire and close the shop this year.
-Video
+Transcript Video

 Warren was born in 1928 in Wisconsin.
 He studied photography at Winonna Institute of Photography in Indiana.
 In 1954 he came to Berea to work for Mrs. Mattson and ended up buying her studio in 1960.
 During the “War on Poverty” era he worked for over 30 different agencies documenting both the people and the scenic beauty of the Appalachian region.

 Warren talks about his career in photography and the many places it has taken him.
 He has worked with many noted individuals such as Gurney Norman, Loyal Jones, Tom Boyd, James Still, Bob Gates and Al Fritsch.
 He has published eleven books of his photos, in collaboration with some of the above mentioned people documenting the people and places of Appalachia.
 He has donated his photo collection to Berea College.
-Video
+Transcript Video

 John Taylor is the son of John B. Taylor who acquired Louisville Pottery in 1938 and formed the JB Taylor Company.
 He placed his name on the bottom of the pieces and transformed the pottery into a major supplier of dishware, flowerpots and bakeware.
 Under John Taylor’s leadership new patterns and shapes were created.
 He marketed his dishes throughout the country and created several designs that are still produced today at Louisville Stoneware.
 Many patterns have come and gone over the years with several still painted today.
 One of the most popular patterns – Bachelor Button – was created during Taylor’s tenure by artist Edith Ellis.
 Mamie Eisenhower had this pattern as her every day dishes in the White House.
 John’s dad sold the pottery to John Robertson in 1970 who changed the name to Louisville Stoneware.